Lithuanian scientists will be the first in the Baltic States to apply light sheet microscopy

-Advanced imaging technology is a novelty in the entire Baltic region, and such microscope is the only one.
+Advanced imaging technology is a novelty in the Baltic region, and such a microscope is the only one.
 Research, which will be carried out using advanced laboratory equipment, will contribute to new scientific discoveries that will help to improve the level of biomedical sciences in Lithuania and bring it closer to European standards.

-“Lithuania is taking the lead in the field of biomolecular sciences and the technological equipment in Kaunas is expected to become a pivot not only for research but also for further technological development,” says prof. dr. Vilmantė Borutaitė, chief researcher and the head of the Biochemistry Laboratory of the LSMU Institute of Neuroscience.
+“Lithuania is taking the lead in the field of biomolecular sciences, and the technological equipment in Kaunas is expected to become a pivot not only for research but also for further technological development,” says Prof. Dr Vilmantė Borutaitė, chief researcher and the head of the Biochemistry Laboratory of the LSMU Institute of Neuroscience.

 Revolutionary speed and detail